How to use the Sidebar of your website.

 By now you know what the Sidebar is, you just want to know how best to use it.
 In this tutorial, we'll discuss position of the Sidebar, best practices for adding content to your Sidebar, and show some examples of well-designed Sidebars.

-The location of the Sidebar is determined by which layout you choose.
-Some layouts put the Sidebar on the left, right, or the bottom of the page.
-While it is not possible to remove the Sidebar from your site completely, if you choose a layout where the Sidebar is on the bottom, you can essentially hide it by not adding any elements there.
+The location of the Sidebar is determined by which template you choose.
+Some templates put the Sidebar on the left, right, or the bottom of the page.
+While it is not possible to remove the Sidebar from your site completely, if you choose a template where the Sidebar is on the bottom, you can essentially hide it by not adding any elements there.

-Here is a list of layouts with Sidebars on the bottom:
+Here is a partial list of templates with Sidebars on the bottom:

 - New York